 The fabric on my old cushions was much thinner and pliable.
 I chose to purchase a fabric that was heavy duty, capable of being used in a wet environment.
 This fabric might be a little more difficult to work with than your average outdoor fabric, but for good reason.
 It is vinyl on the back side and canvas on the face side.
 I am very pleased with the weight, quality and price of this material.

 When I tested it to see if it was waterproof, the water beaded up and did not soak in.
 Then when I dried it off, there were no water marks.
 It is suppose to be waterproof, mold resistant and 100% polyester.
 I’m not sure how it holds up to the sun’s UV’s, but I will post an update after a while to let you know.
-At $5 a yard, I could not find a better price anywhere.
 I ordered 10 yards and it came in a solid piece.
 I only used about 8 yards for 8 cushions.

-Even the cheapest deep seat cushions out there would have cost me over $220 for a set of 4.
-I was able to make 4 cushion sets (8 total cushions) for the price of 1 and I am confident that my cushions are much higher quality.
+I was able to make 4 cushion sets (8 total cushions) for the price of 1 set and I am confident that my cushions are much higher quality.

 DECONSTRUCT YOUR OLD CUSHIONS

 I wanted to use the old cushions as a pattern for the new ones, so I carefully deconstructed one bottom and one top pillow.
 I also removed and used the old zippers in the new cushions.